jide/react-css-variables/README.md

 Provides a HOC to create a component with props mapped to CSS variables.
 It allows to update CSS of underlying components without any DOM operation.

 The HOC won't trigger a render if only one of the variables is changed.
-This can be a huge performance improvement if you have a component with a deep VDOM tree, since instead of passing props in elements as inline styles, you can only set variables no render will be triggered.
+This can be a huge performance improvement if you have a component with a deep render tree, since instead of passing props in elements as inline styles, you can only set variables no render will be triggered.

 ## Usage